KulunuVidanage123/resume-skills-extractor/README.md

 Easy to integrate with ATS or other HR applications.

 Project Structure

 resume-skills-extractor/
 │
-├─ server.js            # Main Node.js server file
+├─ server.js
-├─ package.json         # Project dependencies and scripts
+├─ package.json
-├─ .env                 # Environment variables (GEMINI_API_KEY)
+├─ .env
-└─ README.md            # Project documentation
+└─ README.md

 Functionality